tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![ema-std-plot](Images/ema-std-plot.png)

 * Lastly, a Bollinger Band describes a middle, upper, and lower band, in which the middle is a simple moving average (SMA) of closing prices, while the upper and lower bands describe the rolling standard deviation above and below the SMA, respectively.
 Therefore, when the asset closing price is less than the lower band, a long opportunity exists as the signal suggests that the price action will tend to move upwards and more in line with where the price *should* be (within the negative standard deviation).
-A short opportunity exists for the opposite scenario in which the asset closing price is greater than the upper band, suggesting that the price action will tend to move lower and within the positive standard deviation.
+A short opportunity exists for the opposite scenario, in which the asset closing price is greater than the upper band, suggesting that the price action will tend to move lower and within the positive standard deviation.

   ![bollinger-band.png](Images/bollinger-band.png)

   ![bollinger-band-plot.png](Images/bollinger-band-plot.png)

 At the end of the discussion, ask students whether or not they understand what the trading signals are suggesting.
-This is important as these trading signals will end up training the Random Forest model; therefore it is crucial for them to understand the basis upon which the model will be trained.
+This is important, as these trading signals will end up training the Random Forest model; therefore, it is crucial for them to understand the basis upon which the model will be trained.

 ---